Amtrak Susquehanna River Bridge

 Preparations to replace the 1906 bridge began in May 2011, when the U.S. Department of Transportation said it would provide $22 million for engineering and environmental work.
 (The Bush River and Gunpowder River bridges, two spans of similar age on the Northeast Corridor in Maryland, were also under consideration for replacement.)
 The project study began in 2013 and was completed in 2017.
 In 2017, Amtrak listed a new bridge among its "Ready To Build" projects on the Northeast Corridor.

 In November 2022, Amtrak announced plans to replace the bridge, with design and construction contracts to be awarded in 2023 by Amtrak, the FRA, and MDOT MTA.
 In November 2023, Amtrak secured $2.1 billion for the project via the Infrastructure Investment and Jobs Act.
-The new bridge will include two 2-track spans and allow speeds up to 125 mph.
+The bridge will be replaced with two bridges, each with 2-track spans and allowing speeds up to 125 mph.